- Identifying potential customers

 A direct seller promoting organic skincare might seek to find clients whose pain point is sensitive skin and they haven’t found a product that works for them yet.
 You want to identify your prospect’s pain points so you know what problem you can solve for them with your service or product.

-Typically, once you’ve identified a prospect and moved them from a cold prospect to a hot prospect, you will be moving them through your sales cycle so that they become a customer.
+Typically, once you’ve identified a prospect and moved them from cold to hot, you will be moving them through your sales cycle so that they become a customer.

 Prospecting with Penny